Diagnosis: Transverse Myelitis

 Despite the challenging year, we cling to hope.
 I vividly recall telling a physician as our inpatient rehabilitation stay was coming to an end, with my baby boy in my arms, unable to bounce and move as he did just several weeks before, now swollen and irritable from the steroids, that he couldn’t take away my hope.
 If he took away my hope, what would we have left?
 Hope was everything to me.

 I still hold tightly on to hope and want my son to know and realize it, too.
-I find hope in my faith, in my steadfast belief that God is at work in Schuyler’s life, holding him and shaping him.
-I have hope in a young Labrador Retriever, being trained to support my son emotionally and physically.
+I find hope in my faith, even if it’s a fractured faith.
+I believe there is a greater force at work in Schuyler’s life, holding him and shaping him.
+I have hope in a young labrador retriever, being trained to support my son emotionally and physically.
 My hope is in the people and the community that are SRNA; the support groups of individuals, family members, and friends diagnosed with TM, the physicians willing and ready to learn from their peers and patients alike to help support this rare community.
-I have hope in the programs designed to educate new generations of physicians specifically training them to properly diagnose and care for those we love with TM.
-I have faith in their research and pursuit of answers.
+I have hope in new generations of physicians specifically training them to properly diagnose and care for those we love with TM.
+I have hope in their research and pursuit of answers.
 I believe in the programs dedicated to providing knowledge, resources, and support to newly diagnosed individuals and updating those living with the effects of these disorders for many years with the latest developments and what we’ve learned.
 Hope is found in the unique experience of camp, bringing children and families together, reassuring them they are not alone.